Find an Occupational Therapist

 You will need to enter your location and the service that you are looking for.
 Occupational therapists nearest your location will be listed first.
 All the occupational therapists on the directory are registered with the Health & Care Professions Council (HCPC), are members of British Association of Occupational Therapists (BAOT) and the Specialist Section.
 All these therapists have individual professional indemnity insurance.

 We would suggest that you make contact with more than one occupational therapist, if possible.
 This will give you information to compare.
 The College of Occupational Therapists cannot recommend any particular therapist or company.
+These are suggested questions that you might like to ask the practitioners that you contact.

 Check an occupational therapist is registered to practise